spring-epfl/WF4NYM-artifacts/ARTIFACT-APPENDIX.md

 #### Experiment 3: Feature Importance Analysis

 **Purpose**: Analyze which traffic features are most important for WF attacks using Random Forest feature importance.
+This is used in Table 3, Table 5, Table 8 and Table 9.

 **Location**: `feature_importance/`